awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

-# Microsoft SQL Server Native Backup and Restore Support<a name="Appendix.SQLServer.Options.BackupRestore"></a>
+# Support for Native Backup and Restore in Microsoft SQL Server<a name="Appendix.SQLServer.Options.BackupRestore"></a>

 Amazon RDS supports native backup and restore for Microsoft SQL Server databases using full backup files \(\.bak files\)\.
-You can import and export SQL Server databases in a single, easily portable file\.
-You can create a full backup of your on\-premises database, store it on Amazon Simple Storage Service \(Amazon S3\), and then restore the backup file onto an existing Amazon RDS DB instance running SQL Server\.
-You can back up an Amazon RDS SQL Server database, store it on Amazon S3, and then restore the backup file onto an on\-premises server, or a different Amazon RDS DB instance running SQL Server\.
+Using this feature, you can create a full backup of your on\-premises database and store the backup files on Amazon Simple Storage Service \(Amazon S3\)\.
+You can then restore to an existing Amazon RDS DB instance running SQL Server\.
+You can also back up an RDS SQL Server database, store it on S3, and restore it in other locations\.
+You can restore it to an on\-premises server, or a different Amazon RDS DB instance running SQL Server\.
 For more information, see [Importing and Exporting SQL Server Databases](SQLServer.Procedural.Importing.md)\.

 ## Native Backup and Restore Option Settings<a name="Appendix.SQLServer.Options.BackupRestore.Options"></a>